JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 has a definition in the final file list.

 Pipeline-map graph frontiers and shared-global emission are sorted before rendering.
-One unrelated exception remains: source-coordinate fragments in generated `_DUPLICATE_<hash>` names can flip from `_py_l35_l34_` to `_py_l34_l35_` when set iteration reaches `C_TO_LOGIC.py`'s duplicate-name path.
-The entity hash stays the same but the VHDL bytes change, so this can intermittently miss a byte-hash synthesis cache.
-It was observed during the continuity work and deliberately not fixed there.
-The benchmark canonicalizes only this coordinate order when deduplicating placement fingerprints; it records and maps the actual, unmodified VHDL bytes.
+Source-coordinate fragments in generated `_DUPLICATE_<hash>` names (from `C_TO_LOGIC.py`'s duplicate-submodule-collapsing pass) are sorted the same way: the pass collects one `ASTMeta` per collapsed source location into a set, and `ASTMeta.__hash__` is a `PYTHONHASHSEED`-salted string hash, so iterating that set directly used to make the same design spell the fragment `_py_l35_l34_` in one process and `_py_l34_l35_` in another -- same entity hash, different VHDL bytes, an intermittent miss on a byte-hash synthesis cache.
+The coordinates are now sorted by `(src_file, line, col, end_col)` before rendering, not by the string each `ASTMeta` hashes on, which for the C frontend embeds a per-process memory address and would not be stable across processes.
+Regression-tested by `duplicate_collapse_naming_test.py`, which pins two `PYTHONHASHSEED` values confirmed to disagree pre-fix.

 ## Building a pipelined architecture